nbngochan/wsol-apple/README.md

 # wsol-apple
-This project explores weakly supervised object localization techniques on a class-label dataset of apple images.
+>This project explores weakly supervised object localization techniques on a class-label dataset of apple images.

 **Table of Contents**
 - **About**
 - **Getting Started**
 - **Usage**
+- **Localization Visualization**

 ## **About**
 This work utilizes a convolutional neural network (CNN) pretrained on image-level labels to generate class activation maps in a multi-scale manner to highlight discriminative regions.
 Additionally, a vision transformer (ViT) pretrained was treated to produce multi-head attention maps as an auxiliary detector.
 By integrating the CNN based CAMs and attention maps, our approach localizes defective regions without requiring bounding box or pixel-level supervision during training.